 Mapping floodwater extent for active floods is critical for local and regional officials and for disaster relief organizations that need to ascertain where to focus their efforts.
 NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) provides data to the Dartmouth Flood Observatory and the near real-time (NRT) Global MODIS Flood Mapping initiative.

-Read the disclaimer for more information about using the data.
+- Read the LANCE disclaimer for more information about using the data.